edgedb/edgedb/docs/intro/branches.rst

 Branches
 ========

-EdgeDB’ branches make it easy to prototype app features that impact your database schema, even in cases where those features are never released.
+EdgeDB's branches make it easy to prototype app features that impact your database schema, even in cases where those features are never released.
 You can create a branch in your EdgeDB database that corresponds to a feature branch in your VCS.
 When you're done, either :ref:`rebase <ref_cli_edgedb_branch_rebase>`